Volunteer In Cameroon

 Yes.
 We provide training before volunteers start work.

 Do you provide airport transfers to and from Local airport?
-Yes.
-Pickup from airport is included in the volunteer fee.
-Drop-off is not included but the fee is minimal.

 Do you provide orientation on arrival?
 Yes.